OSUDS231/assignment-2-aloureirodunch/README.md

 ### Task 2.1 — User Input

 Ask the user to enter the following information.
-You must use the exact variable names listed below, and prompt for them in this exact order:
+You must use the exact variable names listed below, and prompt for them in **this exact order**:

 - `initial_height` — starting height of the plant in cm
 - `daily_growth` — daily growth rate as a decimal (e.g. `0.02` for 2%)